DefCon-007/hypertrack-placeline-android/build-live-location-sharing-within-your-app.md

-# Build within your app
+# Build live location sharing within your app
-This is divided into three section.
+Following this tutorial to build live location share within your app.
+The tutorial is divided into three sections.
 1. In the first section, we will do a basic setup of Hypertrack SDK.
 2. In the second section, we will select a destination and start a Live Location trip to that place.
 3. In the last section, we will get your friend to join the trip started by you.